JustNewsNC/ECE309-UNO/README.md

 Compatbility: Common Platform (UNIX) and Windows

 ## How to compile:
-1) Run CMake on the directory
+1) Open CMake and point it at the source directory
+2) Generate a makefile
-2) use the make command
+3) use the make command
-3) open UNOgame
+4) open UNOgame

 ## **Rules:**